 DeNA CEO said "Mario Kart Tour," a Nintendo-DeNA smartphone game planned for FY18, will be free-to-start.February 8, 2018

-Though Nintendo hasn’t confirmed anything here just yet, we think it’s safe to assume that Mario Kart Tour will be released on both iOS and Android as other mobile titles have been.
+It has been released on both iOS and Android as Nintendo's other mobile titles have been.

 Some items (like invincibility stars) are automatically used if you pick them up, others are activated just by touching the screen.
 It's a lot like how Super Mario Run, Nintendo's first mobile game, was simplified from its console versions.

 - These are the best games on the Nintendo Switch